pblottiere/embsys/tps/tp2.md

 * Question 6: In code.

-* Question 7: One way is to just kill the process, by finding its PID and using the kill tool, such as in *kill 88783*
+* Question 7: One way is to just kill the process, by finding its PID and using the kill tool, such as in *kill 88783*, or with *pkill gps*, being gps the name of the executable running.
+Another alternative is to suspend it with ctrl-z.

+* Question 8: It compiles the libnmea with GPS_OK=1, making it not execute the code in lines 20-24 in nmea.c.
+It works by changing a flag used inside the code during compilation.

+## Exercise 3: Terminal série (minicom)

+* Question 1: Used the command *minicom -p /dev/pts/X*, being X informed when executing gps.

+* Question 2: The speed is how many bits per second are transmitted, the parity is used in case any is expected so to have some fault tolerance (it's set to none) and data is the number of bits of each message.

+* Question 3: It was used the function "Capture on/off" inside minicom.